iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Nice start, but it's deceptive giving static statistics.
 Need to do update stats daily or remove them!<br> :date: __2020-11-15 17:48:11__

-> The county health department is so overwhelmed I likely won't be contacted to get the pin # to put in my positive test.
-I can have no clear idea of how effective the app is, but it's better than nothing<br> :date: __2020-11-15 14:33:26__

-> Great idea<br> :date: __2020-11-15 00:39:09__

 #### 2-star reviews